 A student must maintain an annual grade point average of 2.00 in the professional program to be considered in good academic standing.
+Grades earned for courses taken at another institution while the student is enrolled in the School of Pharmacy is not included in the calculation of the annual GPA.
 A student will be placed on academic probation for any one of the following reasons:

-- A student earns an annual grade point average below 2.00 - A student earns a grade of F in one or more courses within an academic year.
+- A student earns an annual grade point average below 2.00 at the end of any semester - A student earns a grade of F in one or more courses within an academic year.